 Your browser does not support frames.
 Our website relies on frames for some functionality.
-If you are reading this, please click here to learn how to enable frames.
-If frames are enabled, you may need to update your browser to the latest version or use a different browser.
+You may need to update your current browser to the latest version or use a different browser.

 Graham Fire & Rescue Mission and ValuesMission Statement